 If you face retaliation for using NYPFL or FMLA, a NYC employment lawyer can protect your rights.

 Learn more about NYPFL and FMLA retaliation protections.

 Employment laws protect workers in different industries.
 The Uniformed Services Employment and Reemployment Rights Act, or USERRA, provides workplace protections for service members and veterans.
 The Domestic Workers’ Bill of Rights protects domestic workers in New York.

 Learn more about employment protections in different NYC industries:

 Visit our Your Rights pages to learn more about workplace protections in New York, or check out our FAQs for answers to your workers’ rights questions.
-Our employment lawyers NYC resources explain hostile work environments, wrongful termination, wage discrimination, freelancer rights, and other workplace protections.
+Our employment lawyers NYC resources explain hostile work environment protections, wrongful termination laws, wage discrimination violations, freelancer rights, and other workplace protections.

-Working: Now and Then is a resource for workers and those who care about them.
-The Your Rights articles provides detailed information on employment law and workers’ rights, including what to do if your rights have been violated.
-Our Scholar/Student section explores the history of labor through scholarly reviews, blog posts,...Read More
+Working Now and Then is a resource for workers and those who care about them.
+Created by Charles Joseph, an employment lawyer with over two decades of experience, Working Now and Then helps workers protect their rights.
+Our Your Rights articles provides detailed information on employment law and workers’ rights, including...Read More

 Charles Joseph founded Working: Now and Then to reach workers whose rights have been violated.
 As an employment lawyer, Charles designed the site to help workers learn about legal protections and connect with attorneys offering free consultations.
 In addition to offering assistance for workers navigating the legal system, Working: Now...Read More